PhrSite/EidoLib/README.md

 This class library uses the NewtonSoft.Json NuGet package for serialization and de-serialization.

 # Documentation
 The documentation pages project for this project is called [EidoLibDocumentation](https://phrsite.github.io/EidoLibDocumentation/).
-The documentation web site includes class documentation and articles that explain ussage of the classes in this library.
+The documentation web site includes class documentation and articles that explain usage of the classes in this library.

 # Installation
 This class library is available on NuGet.